Custom Event Setup

 What does omnidirectional obstacle avoidance mean in DJI drones?

-Are drones under 250g always safe from UK regulation?
+Are drones under 250g exempt from UK rules?

 Conclusion

 Ready to explore?
-Head to the Coptrz official online store now to browse the full DJI drone range with obstacle avoidance and find the perfect model for your UK-based mission or creative endeavour.
+Head to the Coptrz official online store now to browse the full DJI drone range and find the right model for your UK-based mission or creative project.

 Woman in a light blue jacket standing in a forest with DJI Neo drone hovering over her hand